Skip to Main Content

 While largely unknown at this time in America and the Western world, BaZi has existed for thousands of years in China.
 It has been used by educated people in Chinese society, from emperors and government officials, to Taoist priests, to match makers for finding the most compatible marriage partners.
 It is used for the most accurate and personal feng shui analysis, which may be very helpful in health care practices, as well as business.
 BaZi has given me a perspective on life and healing process like nothing else I have ever studied.
 It is my humble opinion that after meditation and personal spiritual development, the next most important impact on understanding and guiding a happy life is BaZi.

 I was drawn to study BaZi for the purpose of more deeply understanding healing and feng shui.
-Dr. Richard Tan, my mentor, taught that BaZi can be very helpful for people who are looking for deeper personal develpoment and healing.
+Dr. Richard Tan, my mentor, taught that BaZi can be very helpful for people who are looking for deeper personal development and healing.
 At various times in life, different challenges, influences, and events visit each of us.
 We each have our individual life "curriculum" that we may deeply engage in, or not.
 The opportunity is always present for us to develop ourselves, our awareness, our engagement in our life.
-Challenges in human life are universal, as are opportunites for growth and happiness.
-Understanding our own BAZI enables a deeper appreciation for our own personal strengths and abilites, which attributes we 've come into this life to develop and utilize, as well as the appreciation of the cycles of life and how to utilize the energies that influence us for the best benefit.
-Proper advice may be offered as to how to proceed through the phases of life, including health influences, feng shui (environment), relationships, money, education, talents, and career.
+Challenges in human life are universal, as are opportunities for growth and happiness.
+Understanding our own BaZi enables a deeper appreciation for our own personal strengths and abilities, which attributes we've come into this life to develop and utilize, as well as the appreciation of the cycles of life and how to utilize the energies that influence us for the best benefit.
+BaZi offers perspective as to how to proceed through the phases of life, including health influences, feng shui (environment), relationships, money, education, talents, and career.

 With the recent passing of dear Dr. Richard Teh Fu Tan, I dedicate my continued study and practice of BaZi to him and his wise, fun, and always present respect and love for life and patients!